 KQED Learn is a free, flexible platform for inquiry-based learning aimed at middle and high school students.
 It is a hub for youth voice, a launching pad for exploration, and a showcase for student-made media that inspires students to research, reflect and respond to timely issues.Go to KQED Learn

-Created to advance and inspire teacher innovation, KQED Teach offers a collection of hands-on professional learning opportunities all focused on the new Media Literacy.
-Educators can build skills in photography, podcasting, story-telling, and critical media use.
+Created to advance and inspire innovation, KQED Teach offers a collection of hands-on professional learning opportunities all focused on media literacy.
+Educators--in all roles, subjects and grades--can build skills in photography, podcasting, story-telling and critical media use.
 These skills support all curriculum areas and help teachers maximize student engagement.Go to KQED Teach

 Demonstrate your expertise in teaching PreK-12 students to think critically about their roles as media consumers and creators.
 PBS and KQED have teamed up to offer a set of free media literacy micro-credentials that provide the pathway to earning certification as a PBS Certified Media Literacy Educator.Go to Certification